deathsheadmoth/fwlinks-doc/Firmware.md

 ## 6. Other Information<a id="other"></a>

+* Note that this and all other parts of the API _do not_ return beta firmware or OTA update information.
 * Please **assign your application a user agent** when you request a link.
 This will make it easier to track the API usage.
 * There is a PHP Class and example for using the API on my [GitHub](https://github.com/cj123/fwlinks-api).